 2014 – Brown Belt NY Open Double Silver

-Lee is a certified Judo Instructor and Nidan (2nd degree black belt) in Judo and a Brown Belt in BJJ.
+Lee is a certified Judo Instructor and Nidan (2nd-degree black belt) in Judo.
+He also holds a Black Belt in BJJ.
+He was the Open Weight Purple Belt Champion at Masters World Championships in 2016.
 Lee typically runs our Sunday No-gi class.
 Lee likes to bike to and from all of his classes all the way from Germantown.

-A Math teacher by Profession, Beth is a Brown Belt (Sankyu) in Judo and a Blue Belt in Jiu-Jitsu.
+A Math teacher by Profession, Beth is a Brown Belt (Sankyu) in Judo and a Purple Belt in Jiu-Jitsu.
 She competes in BJJ and in Judo Kata.